appelmar/gdalcubes_cpp/README.md

 gdalcubes is not a database, i.e., it does not need to store additional copies of the imagery but instead simply links to and indexes existing files / GDAL datasets.
-Using [GDAL virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html), it can directly access data in cloud storage and run computations in distributed environments with `gdalcubes_server`.
+Using [GDAL virtual file systems](https://www.gdal.org/gdal_virtual_file_systems.html), it can directly access data in cloud storage and run computations in distributed environments with `gdalcubes_server` and Docker.

-The library is written in C++ and includes a basic command line interface as well as a package for R. A python package is planned for the future. gdalcubes is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+The library is written in C++ and includes a basic command line interface and an [R package]((https://github.com/appelmar/gdalcubes_R)).
+A python package is planned for the future. gdalcubes is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-## Core features:
+# Core features:

 - Create image collections that link to and index existing imagery from local files or cloud storage
 - Read multitemporal, multispectral image collections as on demand data cubes with desired spatiotemporal resolution, extent, and map projection